 Counselors can find the niche to which they are best suited in terms of a career and what they can offer clients.
 For some, the focus in on prevention and education, while others want to work with particular subsets of clients, such as adolescents, LGBT individuals, the incarcerated, alcoholics or the homeless.
 Counselors fluent in Spanish or other languages may want to work with people requiring counseling in these particular communities.
 Many counselors prefer to work in a general field where they can help people of all backgrounds.

 Can I Use a Master’s in Counseling in the Addiction Field?

 Addiction and substance abuse counselors help clients either individually or in group settings, and may also work with the families of clients.
 They help clients identify the issues, both behavioral and emotional, that led them to substance abuse and develop treatment and recovery plans best-suited to a client’s individual needs.

-Depending on state law, those with a master’s in counseling who go into the addiction field may need certification as chemical dependency counselor.
-Once this certification is achieved, the counselor may work with people struggling with addiction issues, or possibly pharmacological therapy.
+Depending on state law, those with a master’s in substance abuse counseling who go into the addiction field may need certification as chemical dependency counselor.
+Once this certification is achieved, the substance abuse counselor may work with people struggling with addiction issues, or possibly pharmacological therapy.